Rideshare driver shares harrowing tale of when his car was shot up in Roxbury

-BOSTON — A rideshare driver from Roxbury is sharing the scary moments when bullets riddled the outside of his car Tuesday night, shattering his windshield.
+BOSTON — A rideshare driver is sharing the scary moments when his car was shot up Tuesday night while picking up a passenger in Roxbury.

 “I heard pop pop pop pop pop,” the driver, who did not want to be identified, told Boston 25 News.
 “I didn’t know what was going on until I saw my window crack.”